chnd-ktvn/job-finder/README.md

-# Getting Started with Create React App
+# Job Finder

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Job Finder was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Technology that was used: React, React-Bootstrap, and Styled-Components.

 ## Available Scripts